jluchman/domir/README.md

 when second or higher order terms (i.e., any two variables are `*`/multiplied together) are used.

-One important point of note is that, desite the use of some special formula processing, `formula_overall` is not ‘data frame aware’.
+One important point of note is that, despite the use of some special formula processing, `formula_overall` is not ‘data frame aware’.
 That is, shorthand such as `~ .` will not work to select variables in a data frame even if a `data` argument is supplied to the `domin` function.
 To